MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-publish-api-reference.md

 <!-- ====================================================================== -->
 ## Error codes

 Here are a list of common error codes and possible reasons.
-For a full list, navigate to [Partner Center REST error codes](https://docs.microsoft.com/partner-center/develop/error-codes), or [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) at Wikipedia.
+For a full list, navigate to [Partner Center REST error codes][PartnerCenterErrorCodes] or [List of HTTP status codes][WikipediaListOfStatusCodes].

 ### 4xx: Client error